Lab 02 - Functions, While loops, and File I/O

 5

-With the len() function, we can iterate through each elements using indicies.
+With the len() function, we can iterate through each element of a list using an index.

 >>> numbers = [10, 9, 8, 7, 6]